01Learn About Your Target Audience

 06Put Your Business in Front of Your Clients and Customers Every Day

 Most people on Facebook visit the site every day, so regular status updates, shared links and videos, and other information gives you a chance to connect with your customers daily.

 With more than 2.2 billion active Facebook users, as of 2017, an increasing number of consumers are using the site to find products, services, and brands to solve their everyday problems.
 Facebook and other social networks make it easy for potential customers to find you.
 And when they do, they often are more likely to remember your brand and share it with their own connections.

 Ultimately, a branded Facebook page for your business can be a powerful way to expand your reach and increase awareness of your business online.

-Top 6 Reasons You Need a Facebook Page for Your Business
+Why You Need a Facebook Page for Your Small Business

 While Facebook began as a way for college students and other young adults to connect online, it has become a staple for businesses and community organizations.
 Here are six reasons to create a Facebook page for your small business today.